teeman60/Rails_project/README.md

 # FOOD
 - Users should be able to find restaurant menu

-- Food index page should have list of food
+- Food index page should have list of foods offered by a restaurant

-- Food index page should have links to a food's show page
+- Food index page should have links to a particular food's show page

 - Food show page display food info

-- Food show page should display food image
+- Food show page should display food images

 # LOCATION
 - A location should link to only one restaurant